mitre/menelaus/README.rst

 .. code-block:: python

+   #for read-only, install from pypi:
+   pip install menelaus

+   #to allow editing, running tests, generating docs, etc.
+   #First, clone the git repo, then:
    cd ./menelaus/

-   #for read-only:
-   pip install .

-   #to allow editing, running tests, generating docs, etc.
    pip install -e .[dev]

 Menelaus will generally work with Python 3.7 or higher; more specific version